Moving From NYC to Chicago: Movers, Costs, and Benefits

 Lyft NYC isn’t just a great moving company - they’re masters of local logistics.
 Big cities (like New York) don’t always let movers park their semi trucks on those crowded streets.

 The solution?
-Use staging area on the outskirts, and use a smaller truck to ferry stuff back and forth.
+Use a staging area on the outskirts, and use a smaller truck to ferry stuff back and forth.
 Lift NYC is partnered with local staging companies to make NYC moving that much easier.

 We’re big fans of Lift NYC, and it’s not just because they make New York moving simple and smooth.
-They’ve always impressed us with their professional, in-house staff, and any time we deal with a mover that keeps operations in house (as opposed to subcontracting), we like to show them a little extra love.
+They’ve always impressed us with their professional, in-house staff, and any time we deal with a mover that keeps operations in-house (as opposed to subcontracting), we like to show them a little extra love.

 Pros